imperialwicket/imperialwicket.com/README.md

 # imperialwicket.com blog

-This is the imperialwicket.com blog, powered by [Hugo](https://github.com/spf13/hugo/).
+This is the imperialwicket.com blog, powered by [Hugo](https://github.com/spf13/hugo/), hosted on S3/Cloudfront.

 ### Git hook